BootBlock/PoSh-Backup/README.md

 *   `-VerifyLocalArchiveBeforeTransferCLI`: Forces verification of the local archive (including checksum if enabled for the job) *before* any remote transfers are attempted.
 Overrides configuration settings.
 If verification fails, remote transfers for the job are skipped.
 *   `-Simulate`: Runs in simulation mode.
 Local archiving, remote transfers, retention actions (archive and log), checksum operations, SFX creation, CPU affinity application, and post-run system actions are logged but not actually executed.
 *   `-TreatSevenZipWarningsAsSuccessCLI`: Forces 7-Zip exit code 1 (Warning) from *local* archiving to be treated as a success for the job status, overriding any configuration settings.
+*   `-NotificationProfileNameCLI <ProfileName>`: Overrides any configured notification profile for the current run.
+The specified `<ProfileName>` must be defined in the `NotificationProfiles` section of your configuration.
+This will also force notifications to be enabled for the run.
 *   `-SevenZipCpuAffinityCLI <AffinityString>`: Overrides any configured 7-Zip CPU core affinity.
 Examples: `"0,1"` or `"0x3"`.
 *   `-SevenZipIncludeListFileCLI <FilePath>`: Overrides any configured 7-Zip include list file with the specified file path.
 *   `-SevenZipExcludeListFileCLI <FilePath>`: Overrides any configured 7-Zip exclude list file with the specified file path.